stevenhurwitt/twitter.ai/README.md

 Pulls data from bigquery table & local, subsets to what is in local but not bq, uploads to bq & deduplicates.

 ### twitter_train_nn.py
-Trains a recurrent neural network (RNN) to generate tweets based off of data in bq table.
+Trains a recurrent neural network (RNN) to learn tweets based off of data in bq table.

+### tweet_generate.py
+Generates tweets based off of neural net.